Esoterical/voron_canbus/troubleshooting/no_uuid.md

 If it's sitting in Katapult but you still can't see a UUID then your problem is likely down to wiring.

 First thing **Shut down the Pi with `sudo shutdown now` and then power off the whole printer.
-There needs to be no power before testing further**
+There needs to be no power before testing further.**

 Now, check that you have the 120ohm resistor/jumper in at both ends (some mainboards like the Octopus have the resistor prebuilt, no jumper needed).
 If you hook the CAN wires up, then use a multimeter in resistance mode and measure across the CanH and CanL wires at **one** end (eg. at the mainboard/adapter end) you should see a resistance of around 60 ohms.
 This is because you will have two 120ohm resistors in parallel, and this ends up being 60 ohms of resistance (parallel resistor values are a bit weird like that, google it if you don't belive me).